reinterpretcat/vrp/docs/src/getting-started/solver.md

     vrp-cli solve pragmatic problem.json --max-generations=1000

-#### Cost variation
+#### Coefficient of variation

-Cost variation stops refinement process when cost does not significantly change:
+This criteria calculates [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) for each objective over specific amount of generations specified by `sample` and stops algorithm when all calculated values are below specified `threshold`.
+It can be defined by `min-cv` parameter:

-    vrp-cli solve pragmatic problem.json --cost-variation=200,0.1
+    vrp-cli solve pragmatic problem.json --min-cv=200,0.1

-It calculates [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) of cost change over specific amount of generations specified by `sample` and stops algorithm when it is below specified `threshold`.
+Here, the first parameter is generation amount, the second - threshold.

 #### Default behavior